Living with local people in rural India: an extraordinary experience

 Despite now being a family with a child, she explained that the stigma of not having a child of their own still remained to some extent but happily not enough to prevent them for holding a respected position in the community.

-While we were with her, we were joined by her neighbour’s child, a little girl of about four.
+While we were with her, we were joined by her neighbor’s child, a little girl of about four.
 She quietly sat and watched as we talked and then moved outside to see the goats that the family reared.

 We learned how WE Charity had introduced the villagers to a new breed of goat that matured earlier and tended to produce more kids than those they had traditionally reared.